 Guiding your business through a crisis requires a strategic plan.
-Avtex suggests implementing a four-phased approach, including Contact Center Stabilization, Business Continuity Expansion, CX Crisis Design and Employee Experience Calibration.
+Avtex suggests implementing a four-phased approach, including Contact Center Stabilization, Business Continuity Expansion, CX Alignment and Employee Experience Calibration.

 Phase 1: Contact Center Stabilization